-It is important when microwaving food I glass container to make sure the steam escape valve is open or a corner is lifted on a tight fitting silicone lid.
-This will allow steam to escape and stop it from popping off in a dramatic way.
+It is important when microwaving food in glass containers to make sure the steam escape valve is open or a corner is lifted on a tight fitting silicone lid.
+This will allow steam to escape and stop it from popping off or becoming damaged.

 Steam will build up in the container and it will need a gap to escape through.
 While lids are great to stop splatters in your microwave, a small gap or hole is important to safely heat up food.